Blanchard-lab/sr-probe-caught-annotator/README.md

 `xdg-open http://0.0.0.0:8000/` (Linux)

-Do not deploy on a public server.
+Do not deploy on a web server.
 If multiple participants are annotating, connect to the same network and use local server.